Duke School of Medicine Biomedical PhD Student Research Pilot Grants

 Overview

-The Duke University School of Medicine Office of Biomedical and Graduate Education (OBGE) and Precision Genomics Collaboratory are pleased to announce pilot grants that are open to all SOM Biomedical PhD students.
+The Duke University School of Medicine Office of Biomedical and Graduate Education (OBGE) and Precision Genomics Collaboratory are pleased to announce pilot grants available to all PhD students in SoM programs.
 The goal of these grants is to support our students in scientific and educational efforts to bolster their graduate training experiences.
 These funds can be used for either research or professional development, for example, for travel to conferences, educational opportunities/seminars, new experiments to generate preliminary data, etc.

 Eligibility